skalenetwork/sgxwallet/README.md

-# sgxwallet: SKALE SGX-based hardware security module
+# sgxwallet: SKALE SGX-based hardware crypto wallet

+## Intro

+sgxwallet is a next generation hardware secure crypto wallet that  is based on Intel SGX technology.
+It currently supports Ethereum and SKALE, and will support Bitcoin in the future.

 ## Prerequisites